kumarlabgit/ESL-PSC/README.md

 ### Stand-alone packaged applications ###

 Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](https://github.com/kumarlabgit/ESL-PSC/releases/tag/v2.3.0).
-With these you will not need to clone this repo or install any dependencies to use the graphical interface to run ESL-PSC.
-The command line interface is not included in the stand-alone packages.
+The GUI package runs the app directly.
+We also publish a toolkit package containing CLI tools (`esl-psc_cli`, `esl-psc-pairs`, `site-counter`, `esl-psc-plot`) for terminal use.

 #### macOS build (Apple-notarized)
 1. Download **`ESL-PSC-MacOS.zip`**.